• Skip to primary navigation

 How long can Southern Cornbread Dressing be kept in the fridge?

-I keep the dressing in the fridge for up to three days, well covered in the fridge.
+I keep the dressing in the fridge for up to three days, well covered in the refrigerator.

 • Maple Bourbon Turkey Breast